Digital Photography Tips – How To Shoot Hummingbird Photography For Beginner Photographers

 Hummingbird Feeders – Meta’s Hummingbird Feeder has been modified for Hummingbird Photography, to have three of the four ports blocked (Photo: Left).
 Now you can focus the Digital Camera on just one feeding port.
 It’s hung up several days in advance to get the Hummingbirds used to the new feeder, as they are very smart and creatures of habit!
 They will often explore a new feeder location for a few days, before landing on it.

-Reducing the power of all of your flashes to 1/16th Power Level, should fire each flash at about 1/10,000th of a second, which is fast enough to freeze the Hummingbird Wings.
-Shoot at 1/160th of a second at f/16 for a Wide Depth of Field.
+Reducing the power of all of your flashes to 1/16th or 1/24th Power Level, should fire each flash at about 1/10,000th of a second, which is fast enough to freeze the Hummingbird Wings.
+Shoot at 1/250th of a second at f/16 for a Wide Depth of Field.
 Let the High Speed Flashes freeze the Hummingbird Wings, not the Camera’s Shutter.
-If you need more Freezing Power, reduce the Flash Power down to 1/24th or even 1/32th, but add more Flashes, to make up for the loss of Flash Power.
+If you need more Freezing Speed, reduce the Flash Power down to 1/24th Power Level.
 The Flash Range is much shorter using Low Power, so you’ll need to position the Remote Flashes fairly close to the Hummingbird Feeder.
 Meta places her 3 Flashes about 0.3 Meter from the Hummingbird Feeder, one to shoot straight up to light up the Hummingbird’s belly, and one on either side to freeze the wings.
 Her Sony Digital Camera with Sony 100mm f/2.8 Macro Lens is positioned about 0.6 Meters from the Hummingbird Feeder, Hand Held.
 When using Low Power Flash, Shoot in the Shade.
 Early Morning is the time to Shoot Hummingbirds.

 AA Lithium Batteries in Each Flash (This procedure will Eat up Batteries)